We all hear that many times during the day.

 So did the day after.

 Therefore I called his mobile and left a message for him to call me back.
 He didn’t.
-The following day I called again and whilst he answered he wasn’t at that precise point able to offer an alternative date.
+The following day I called again.
+Whilst he answered he wasn’t at that precise point able to offer an alternative date.
 But he would call me back “this afternoon” You guessed it, he didn’t.
 The next day I left another message to call me.
 He didn’t.

-Skip forward to the next week and he finally called me to re-arrange the meeting.
+Skip forward to the next week.
+He finally called me to re-arrange the meeting.

 Not returning a phone call is very unprofessional and can very easily lead to a loss of business.